IconHTML TagWriter 3.7.1

 PRE: the attribute "width" for this tag is not supported by most browsers.

-SPACER: a spacer is like an empty image, but it's not a standard tag, hence not supported in a lot of browsers so it's recommended to use a transparent GIF instead.
+SPACER: a spacer is like an empty image, but it's not a standard tag, hence not supported in a lot of browsers so it's recommended to either set spacing with CSS, or use a transparent GIF instead.

 STYLE: these tags should be in the file's header.
 If you use the Style Sheet Editor, you won't even need to bother about these tags.